 - At the same time cut back on sugar.
 Sugar is the easiest way to put on weight!

 - Protein is also an important element.
 Proteins, the lean ones of course, actually take longer to digest.
 As a result, in the process, they burn more calories.
-Another good news is that protein metabolism boosts production of a specific hormone called glucagon – that burns fat in the body!
+Another good news is that protein metabolism boosts the production of a specific hormone called glucagon – which burns fat in the body!
 Now what proteins to consider?
-Low fat dairy, lean fish, skinless chicken are good choices.
+Low-fat dairy, lean fish, skinless chicken are good choices.

 - Cutting carbs does not necessarily mean cutting fats.
-This is because there are a number of essential vitamins in the body that are fat soluble, and in its absence cannot be used.
+This is because there are a number of essential vitamins in the body that are fat-soluble, and in their absence cannot be used.
 But when choosing fats make healthy choices like fish oil, avocados, and nut oils.
-Avoid saturated fats, Trans fats, butter, clarified butter etc.
+Avoid saturated fats, Trans fats, butter, clarified butter, etc.

 - Now we come to your meals.
 Do not eat on the go or in a hurry.
-Slow down, relax and eat at leisure.
+Slow down, relax, and eat at leisure.
 When you eat on the go, it triggers the fight or flight state of mind.
-This is essentially a crisis state and your body goes into save-fat-for-later mode.
-Also when it comes to dinner – eat early, so your body has enough time to digest it, before you hit the bed.
+This is essentially a crisis state and your body goes into the save-fat-for-later mode.
+Also when it comes to dinner – eat early, so your body has enough time to digest it before you hit the bed.